Development and validation of physics-based models for wakes of large offshore wind farms

 Logo for Offshore Renewable Energy Catapult

 This PhD scholarship is offered by the EPSRC CDT in Offshore Wind Energy Sustainability and Resilience; a partnership between the Universities of Durham, Hull, Loughborough and Sheffield.
 The project is sponsored by the industry partner, the Offshore Renewable Energy (ORE) Catapult.
-The successful applicant will undertake six-month of training with the rest of the CDT cohort at the University of Hull before continuing their PhD research at Durham University.
+The successful applicant will undertake six-months of training with the rest of the CDT cohort at the University of Hull, before continuing their PhD research at Durham University, in collaboration with Loughborough University, Imperial College London and ORE Catapult, bringing together leading expertise in wind energy, fluid mechanics, and atmospheric science.
+The student will benefit from a strong supervisory team with complementary skills and perspectives, ensuring access to world-class facilities, industrial insight, and a vibrant multi-institutional research environment.

 Training and Development